samanthastahlke/pathos/README.md

 # PathOS

+## PathOS+
+The next iteration of this project is known as "PathOS+".
+It updates the project so that it can support expert evaluation.
+This new version is available at: https://github.com/AtiyaNova/pathosplus

 ## About

 PathOS is a project exploring the potential of AI agents to stand in for human players in early-stage level testing for games with 3D navigation in a virtual world.